UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

-While the last three equalities hold by the same computations as for the strictly involutive identity types using the fact that `inv reflʸ ≐ reflʸ`, strict associativity relies on the strict associativity of the underlying yoneda identity types.
+While the last three equalities hold by the same computations as for the strictly involutive identity types using the fact that `inv reflʸ ≐ reflʸ`, strict associativity relies on the strict associativity of the underlying Yoneda identity types.
 See the file about strictly involutive identity types for further details on these computations.

-In addition to these strict algebraic laws, we can also define a recursion principle for the computational identity types that computes judgmentally.
+In addition to these strict algebraic laws, we also define a recursion principle for the computational identity types that computes strictly.

-**Note.** The computational identity types do _not_ satisfy the judgmental laws
+**Note.** The computational identity types do _not_ satisfy the strict laws

 - `reflʲ ∙ʲ p ≐ p` and `p ∙ʲ reflʲ ≐ p` simultaneously,
 - `inv p ∙ʲ p ≐ reflʲ`, or
 - `p ∙ʲ inv p ≐ reflʲ`,

-and they do not have a judgmental computation property for their induction principle.
-This boils down to the fact that the yoneda identity types do not have a judgmental computation property for their induction principle, which is explained further there.
+and they do not have a strict computation property for their induction principle.
+This boils down to the fact that the Yoneda identity types do not have a strict computation property for their induction principle, which is explained further there.

 ## Definition